engie-new-business/technicaldoc/README.md

 # Rockside Relayer

 Rockside relayer is a transaction delivery service.
 When sending a transaction to Rockside, you provide:

-* the `maximum gas price` you are willing to pay
+* the `gas price limit` which is the maximum price you want to apply to the transaction
-* a chosen `speed of inclusion` in the blockchain
+* a chosen `speed` of inclusion in the blockchain

-We then make sure your transaction is executed at the best price in respect to the delay.
+We then make sure your transaction is then executed at the best price in respect to the delay.

 ## What problem are we solving?

 Sometimes Ethereum transactions are stuck or lost.
 Often to solve this, developers overpay transactions and must remain on-call to unblock them.
-Our solution is a new approach to deal with that situation.
+Our solution is a new approach to deal with this situation.

 ## Transaction Relay overview